DanielHearn/danielhearn.github.io/src/blog/content/blog/sprawlopolis/index.md

 ![Sprawlopolis](./sp_box.jpg)

 I reviewed the [Quined Games](http://xmedia.quined.nl/shop/sprawlopolis/) version that I bought from [Zatu Games](https://www.board-game.co.uk/product/sprawlopolis/).
 I then printed out the expansions from PNPArcade.
-This review primarily covers the solo mode as it's the recommended way to play according to the BoardGameGeek community.
+This review primarily covers the solo mode as it's the recommended and most popular way to play according to the BoardGameGeek community.

+Sprawlopolis is the first of the 'opolis' series and just from a few games you will quickly see how it became so popular.
+Simple mechanics with a ridiculous amount of choices to make results in a satisfying map builder.

 ### Official Description